-We recognise that some organisations may need to join together as a group to deliver.
+We recognise that some organisations may need to join as a group to deliver.
 If you are an organisation from the Arab region you will need to partner with an Australian organisation.
-If you are successful, the Australian organisation will receive the funds of which will be passed onto the Arab organisation to conduct the project or activity.

 In these circumstances, you must appoint a 'lead organisation'.
 Only the lead organisation can submit the application form and enter into a grant agreement with the Commonwealth.
 The application must identify all other members of the proposed group and include a letter of support from each of the partners.